ETF Bid-Ask Spread

 • The liquidity of the security: Some stocks are traded more regularly than others.
 Securities that have a bigger trading volume have a tighter bid-ask spread than the ones that are traded less frequently.
 Having a tighter spread implies that the market is highly liquid.
 Therefore, we can simply state that the bid-ask width of a fund is a measure of the underlying market liquidity.

 • Amount of order flow in the ETF: An increase in the volume of shares being traded results in lower spreads.
-The number of shares implies the level of liquidity, i.e., the bigger the size, the higher the liquidity, and the wider the bid-ask spread.
+The number of shares implies the level of liquidity, i.e., the bigger the size, the higher the liquidity, and the narrower the bid-ask spread.

 • Competition among market makers: Some ETFs trade on low-priced securities.
-Stocks with low prices attract more buyers; thus, the market spread will tend to be wider.
+Stocks with low prices attract more buyers; thus, the market spread will tend to be narrower.
 On the other hand, if securities are highly-priced, the market spread becomes narrower.
 Therefore, it is clear that a smaller spread is achieved when the demand for security is high, and supply is low.

 • Volatility: Bid-ask spread widens with an increase in volatility.
 During times of recession, bid-ask spread tends to expand because many sellers would want to profit from it.
 In contrast, if the market is blossoming, the volatility decreases hence causing a tighter bid-ask spread.
 Therefore, the level of volatility and spread are directly related.